Now you can trust FIDO too – view this webinar recording to find out more!

 If you’re wondering how FIDO2 works, and you’ve been searching for information about what it is and why we can trust it, you might have become buried in a myriad of FIDO-related acronyms!
 U2F, UAF, CTAP, and WebAuthN to name just a few.
 (To discover what these mean, read on…)

-In this recording of a webinar (broadcast live in February 2020), international identity guru John Craddock cuts through the jargon with simple, clear and techie explanations of FIDO2.
+In this recording of a webinar (broadcast February 2020), international identity guru John Craddock cuts through the jargon with simple, clear and techie explanations of FIDO2.
 He explains why the world needs it, and why you need to know about it!
 You’ll discover:

 - Why your passwords are vulnerable